-The net proceeds from any capital event (i.e. the sale or refinancing of the Company's property) will be first used to pay any undistributed preferred return to A Units and then to return the capital of A Units.
-Any additional proceeds will be used to return the capital of B Units (of which none is expected) and all remaining net proceeds will be split 33% to A Units and 67% to B Units.
+The net proceeds from any capital event (i.e. the sale or refinancing of the Company's property) will be first used to pay any undistributed preferred return Preferred Return to A Units and then to return the capital of A Units.
+Any additional proceeds will be used to return the capital of B Units (of which none is expected to consist only of capital contributions by DAP to cover cost overruns) and all remaining net proceeds will be split 33% to A Units and 67% to B Units.